-Every single employee should review the plan when initially put in plan and reevaluate it frequently, especially if there are changes in the plan or the responsibilities are changing.
+Every single employee should review the plan when initially put in the plan and reevaluate it frequently, especially if there are changes in the plan or the responsibilities are changing.

 All emergency procedures, including the handling of any toxic chemicals, should include the following:

 o Evacuation procedures and escape-route assignments

 o Specially designed procedures for the assigned employees to shut down critical plant operations

 o A working system to account for all employees after the evacuation and to inform them about the emergency plan

 o You can also assign medical or rescue duties to certain employees